-Decide the extent of your monitoring and social listening.
+Decide the extent of your monitoring and social listening and consider using a social media listening tool or a media monitoring software.
 While a marketing director or reputation manager may wish to monitor what is being said by all possible audiences – including competitors – in all markets, this may not be financially viable or practical in terms of the resources required to analyze and respond to these conversations.
 Prioritize what parameters and audiences matter most.

 Decide who is responsible for responding to what issues – and when.
 The newest hire in the social media department may be suitable when it’s a bad product review.
 But if it’s a media frenzy involving harsh online and offline criticism, the responsible person must be a clearly identified senior executive who understands the vision and voice of the brand.
 If it’s a disaster of international consequence, nothing less than the CEO or chairperson of the board will suffice.
 Set tight timelines for responses too.
 In the digital age, the court of public opinion does not keep office hours or respect the chief marketing officer’s long-weekend wilderness getaway.

 Now that you have set the high-level reputation management parameters and obtained buy-in from the organization’s most senior people, it’s time to drill down to day-to-day actions.

 This will apply the policy parameters discussed above and deal with reputation at a more granular level.
 The realities of the digital age put the focus on aspects such as online reputation, content marketing, optimizing search engine results, and generally monitoring the life of the brand online.